SAP-archive/teched2020-DAT263/exercises/ex1/README.md

 12. Like the `Read File` operator the `Write File` operator can be configured at runtime or design time.
 In this exercise we will provide the target directory at design time.
 - Select **Path Mode** to `Static`
-- Click on the **pencil button** to select the `TechEd2020_S3` connection.
+- Click on the **pencil button** to select the `DI_DATA_LAKE` connection.
 - Set **Mode** to `Append`
 - Since the file we want to write does not yet exist we cannot browse for the path.
-Instead manually enter the following path: `/input/performance.csv`
+Instead manually enter the following path: `/shared/TAxx/performance.csv` (TAxx = your user)
 - *\[Optional\]* You can rename the label of the `Write File` operator to `Append File`.
 This can be helpful for other users to understand what the pipeline is designed to do at a glance.
   ![](./images/configure_writeFile.png)